 - Communicate decisions/recommendations made by the group to health care settings in their country.

-- To be responsible and proactive in identifying Burn care practices that requires improvement.
+- To be responsible and proactive in identifying Burn care practices that require improvement.

 - To be committed to ongoing quality improvement, initiatives and participate in the process.

-- To update and extend knowledge on Burn care.
+- To update and extend knowledge of Burn Care.

 - To share knowledge informally and formally with colleagues empowering others.

 - To be seen as valuable resource and role model person within the group.